 Dandelion is a bitter herb, making it naturally a digestive aid.
-It is a potent liver cleanser, meaning it supports the liver in its daily functions and enhances its ability to clear, preventing congestion and stagnation.
+It is a potent liver cleanser, supporting the liver in its daily functions and enhancing its ability to clear and prevent congestion and stagnation.
 When your liver is functioning optimally, the rest of your body has a much better chance of functioning well also.
 Like coffee, dandelion is a diuretic, so use in moderation (like everything!).
 It can also be nourishing to the body.
 Energetically, dandelion root is cool-cold, bitter, and dry, making it helpful for dampness in the body and congestion.
 Be cautious, however, if you have gallbladder issues as dandelion can be a potent bile stimulant.

 I add ginger partially for flavour, and partially to warm things up a little.
 Ginger is pungent and heating, a strong blood circulator, and is extremely helpful with digestive issues and discomfort.
 Ginger relieves inflammation and pain, and prevents bacterial infection and flu.
 Be cautious of ginger in instances of ulcer or “hot” skin conditions such as eczema.

 Ayurvedically speaking, dandelion increases Vata (Air + Space), while ginger increases Pitta (Fire + Water) and some Vata.
-To make this drink more balanced with Kapha (Water + Earth), I make my coffee “bulletproof” by adding coconut milk, coconut oil, ghee and gelatin to add healthful fats and support my brain, skin, joints, and sustain energy.
+To balance Kapha (Water + Earth), make it “bulletproof” by adding coconut milk, coconut oil, ghee and gelatin to add healthful fats and support my brain, skin, joints, and sustain energy.

 1.5 cups (12oz) boiling water

 1 Tbsp ground roasted dandelion root (see below for roasting method)

 1 tsp roasted chicory root